plone/training/voltoaddons/01-addon-basics.rst

 - tweak Volto's webpak configuration, load custom Razzle and Webpack plugins
 - even provide a custom theme, just like a regular Volto project does.

-Basically, anything that a Volto project can do in terms of extending Volto with new functionality, an addon can do as well.

-As for implementation, Volto addons are just JS CommonJS packages with an additional feature: they provide helper functions that can mutate Volto's configuration registry.
-These are the "addon configuration loader".
+As for implementation, Volto addons are just JS CommonJS packages with an additional feature: they provide helper functions that mutate Volto's configuration registry.
+These are the "addon configuration loaders".
 To make things easy, addons should be distributed as source, non transpiled.
 Their ``main`` entry in ``package.json`` should point to ``src/index.js``, which should be an ES6 module with a default export, the addon configuration loader: